Find your Ski Holiday

 The skier reaches great speed on the descent.
 You have to skirt the colored flags that can be found in short distances, which requires skillful movements and very precise control of the skis!

-In this way, the length of the track is conditioned to the entire download process where all the flags must be saved.
+In this way, the length of the slope is conditioned to the entire download process where all the flags must be saved.
 In addition, there are protection resources such as nets or pads that can cushion any accident.

 Giant Slalom